H-mohtashami/ng-inline-svg/projects/ng-inline-svg-g/README.md

 ```
 # Usage

-just need to add NgInlineSvgGModule to your list of module imports :
+Just need to add NgInlineSvgGModule to your list of module imports :
 ```bash
 import { NgInlineSvgGModule } from 'ng-inline-svg-g';